-1Prior to 2016, valuation cycles reflect 12-month periods ending September 30.
+Prior to 2016, valuation cycles reflect 12-month periods ending September 30.

-2Excludies terminated participants due a refund of employee contributions.
-Beginning with the 2018 valuation, participants with 20 or more years of service who are on indefinite suspension from employment are included as inactive vested participants entitled to retirement benefits
+&lt;sup>† Excludes terminated participants due a refund of employee contributions and includes deferred beneficiaries.
+Beginning with the 2018 valuation, participants with 20 or more years of service who are on indefinite suspension from employment are included as inactive vested participants entitled to retirement benefits.